 The stated vision for South Africa’s energy future sees Eskom’s transition from a vertically integrated monopoly to an entity in which generation, transmission and distribution are functionally and legally separate.
 This introduces the prospect of competition in electricity generation, both between various Eskom plants and among Eskom Generation (Eskom GX), independent power producers, and embedded generation.

-Eskom Transmission will play the central role of Transmission System Market Operator (TSMO), responsible for balancing electricity supply and demand in real time.
-The TSMO will buy energy from generators, including Eskom’s own power plants housed in its generation entity, in terms of contracted Power Purchase Agreements.
-In turn, the Eskom transmission entity will sell the procured power to its distribution entity, municipalities and large private sector power users, in terms of Connection and Supply Agreements.
+As highlighted in the diagram below, Eskom Transmission will play the central role of Transmission System Market Operator (TSMO), responsible for balancing electricity supply and demand in real time.
+Large energy users will also be licensed to develop their own generation capacity.
+The TSMO will buy energy from generators (including Eskom’s own power plants housed in its generation entity) in terms of Power Purchase Agreements.
+In turn, Eskom Transmission will sell the procured power to its distribution entity, municipalities and large private sector power users, in terms of Connection and Supply Agreements.

 Figure 2: Roadmap for Eskom